 Agenda item 20

-The Nomination Committee proposes that Anders Ström is appointed the Chairman of the Board and Nigel Cooper is appointed Deputy Chairman.
+The Nomination Committee proposes that Anders Ström is appointed the Chairman of the Board.

 Agenda item 21